vatlab/sos/doc/problems.md

 belongs to `depends`.

 For simplicity and mostly the last reason, I incline not to use complicated data structure.

+### Read only SoS variable?

+A SoS can be easier to understand if we make most SoS variables readonly.
+That is to say, a SoS variable can not be changed after it has been initialized.
+Exceptions to this rule can be system variables and temporary looping variables.

+A less stringent version of this rule is that variables can only be replaced in their entirety, which disallows changing part of the file list.

 ## File format
 ### Default input of step?